Chapola Productions

 The Lesson:

 We will use the "Alfred's Lesson Books" as the primary instruction books.
-"Alfred's Theory Books" and "JW Schaum Notespeller Books" will be assigned as written homework, and we'll use the "Bastien Classic Themes Book" for supplemental material.
+"Alfred's Theory Books" and "JW Schaum Notespeller Books" will be assigned as written homework, and we'll use the "Bastien Books" for supplemental material.
 We will also teach some of our own drills to improve technique and finger strength.
-Additional material for solos, duets, and/or quartets will be offered as well as the opportunity to perform solo and/or with other musicians at our Music Parties - which are recorded in front of a live audience!

 Piano vs. Keyboard: